 …to-o uh-oh those summer nights, wella wella wella, huh!
 Sadly for us, those summer days that drift into balmy (and let’s be honest, sometimes barmy) summer nights are well and truly numbered.
 The light nights and mornings mean it’s been a doddle to get in and out of our houses without scrabbling around for a phone torch to find the blinking keyhole.
 So as the darkness draws in it’s time to start thinking about outdoor lighting.
 I’m not talking runway-style lighting that brings the national grid to its knees – no one needs to see your house from space.
 But wouldn’t it be nice to arrive home to a house that has such a lovely glow that you can actually see the front door?
 Meet the Bulkheads…

 It’s a cracking collection of lights that are perfect for outdoor use.
 All of them, bar none, are gorgeous which makes it difficult to choose.
 If it’s easier, just go for your favourite name – I went for the Steve because I’m married to one!

 Get the glow

 Just as the light nights affect our external spaces, their impact on the inside of our houses is huge.
 Having been reliant on the sun to bring light and warmth into our rooms in the evening, it’s at this time of year that we start to realise we just don’t have enough lighting in our living spaces.
 This means it’s a great time to re-evaluate internal lighting.
 It might just be little tweaks, like adding a floor or table lamp to bring a warm glow to a corner.
-I realised that my dining area could do with a bit of oomph in the lighting department, so I’m fitting two Peg lights to up the ambiance levels.
+I realised that my dining area could do with a bit of oomph in the lighting department, so I’m fitting two Peg lights to up the ambience levels.
 If you need a bit more guidance on what kind of lighting to put where, then head over our Get it Right with Colour and Light blog for the full lowdown.